National Strike In France Shuts Down Cities Over Macron's Pension Reform Plans

 While thousands of police were deployed to secure areas around the protests, Le Figaro journalist Jean-Baptiste de la Torre spoke to three policemen who said they had turned out to show what support they could.

 "We are here for our children," one officer said.
-While acknowledging orders against joining the strike and march, the officer added, "we wanted to support our women who are teachers."
+While acknowledging orders against joining the strike and march, the officer added, "We wanted to support our women who are teachers."